 - The product information must be relevant both in the data feed and landing page.

 - Prices need to be visible (learn more on landing page optimization)

 - When listing multiple prices such as VAT inc, VAT ex, etc.. the first price that is visible must be the value that the customer will be paying for.
 Also, ensure that the font size is equal to or greater than the other prices listed on the page.

 - Targeting multiple countries requires your landing page to be in the target country’s correct currency and native language.

 - Show the correct availability (In stock, out of stock, pre-order, backorder)

-- The shipping price must be accurate or overestimate.
+- The shipping price you add in Google Merchant Center, must be accurate or overestimated.

 - Google periodically validates your prices using structured data.
-It is recommended that you integrate structured data.
-Including JSON-LD and Opengraph.
+It is recommended that you integrate structured data, including JSON-LD and Opengraph.
 This keeps your data fresh on Google Shopping and increases your data quality.
-This is very useful for when you have multiple prices, including tax, excluding, rrp etc.
+This is very useful for multiple prices, including tax, excluding, rrp etc.

-- Include popups that obstruct customer’s natural behavior, such as blocking the add to basket button, checkout or any other critical elements on the site.
+- Include popups that obstruct customers’ natural behavior, such as blocking the add to basket button, checkout, or other critical elements on the site.